-The classic neural signature of the prefrontal cortex is the persistent spiking activity during working memory tasks.
-Such persistent activity has been hypothesized to be the biological substrate for short-term memory, by linking perception in the present to action in the future.
-The prefrontal cortex's prominent role in short-term memory is also demonstrated by inactivation studies, where the most obvious deficit is the inability to generate a delayed response.
+The classic neural signature of the prefrontal cortex is the persistent neural activity during working memory tasks.
+Such persistent activity has been hypothesized to be the biological substrate for short-term memory, linking perception in the present to decision in the future.
 For the mouse, we are designing new head-fixed, behavioral tasks that recapitulate salient aspects of the working memory behavior.
-Current projects take advantage of the imaging, optogenetic and molecular tools in the mouse to explore how persistent activity is generated and maintained by neuronal ensembles during behavior.
+Current projects take advantage of the imaging, optogenetic, and molecular tools in the mouse to explore how persistent activity is generated and maintained by neuronal ensembles during behavior.
+[Video

 Mouse Models of Psychiatric Disorders»Frontal lobe dysfunction is linked to numerous psychiatric disorders including ADHD, schizophrenia, and depression.
 Despite the devastating effects of these mental illnesses, we lack a reliable suite of biomarkers and a mechanistic understanding of the cognitive deficits.
 This is not surprising considering the complexity in both the etiology and the underlying neural circuitry, making any study that correlates these two aspects of a disorder difficult to interpret.
 We are working on developing chronic imaging solutions that overcome this problem by monitoring the structure and function of neuronal ensembles over time as the disorder progresses.